 3. Forward Bend

-The forward bend is a simple movement that stretches out the entire back by letting your weight fall over in front of you.
-This removes any pressure on the back and allows the muscles to relax and stretch.
-The forward bend is helpful to decrease soreness in the lower and upper back, and neck after soreness has set in.
-As with most stretches, this move can also be used to prevent pulling or straining your lower back muscles.
+The forward bend is a simple movement that stretches out the entire back, allowing your weight to shift out in front of you.
+This removes any back pressure, and allows the muscles to relax and stretch.
+The forward bend is helpful to decrease soreness in the lower and upper back, as well as neck soreness As with most stretches, this move can also be used to prevent pulling or straining your lower back muscles.

 - Start in an upright position and curl forward by extending your arms and head into a hanging position in front of you.